Higher efficiency makes heat pumps powered by solar PV viable, but hybrid systems make more sense than battery storage for now.

 How is a hybrid solar air conditioner different from a standard heat pump?

-A hybrid solar air conditioner has the ability to operate in two modes, as a direct DC system when the sun is shining, and as a hybrid DC unit by means of an inverter whenever the sun is not shining.
+A hybrid solar ac unit has the ability to operate in two modes, as a direct DC system when the sun is shining, and as a hybrid DC unit by means of an inverter whenever the sun is not shining.
 If the PV panels are dedicated to cooling only, the PV array does not need to be connected to the local utility’s grid power.

 Why have solar powered air conditioners taken so long to come to market?